Types of Senior Living Communities – A Complete Guide

 Features:

-- Access to a full continuum of care
+Access to multiple levels of care

-- Community amenities, dining, and social activities
+Community amenities, dining, and social programs

-- Lifelong housing security and seamless care transitions
+Lifelong housing security with planned care transitions

 Best For:

-Common Apartment Layouts Across All Types:
+Common Senior Apartment Layouts

-- One-Bedroom: Separate bedroom, living area, and kitchenette.
+One-Bedroom: Separate bedroom, living area, and kitchenette

 Choosing the Right Senior Living Apartment

-- Level of independence and care needs
+Level of independence and care needs

-- Budget and lifestyle preferences
+Budget and lifestyle preferences

-- Future care planning
+Future care planning and potential transitions